 Weight Watchers doesn’t use calories – they use a proprietary point system to track food.

 Their new Blue plan (formerly Freestyle) has expanded their zero point foods to include plenty of fruits, veggies, legumes, lean meats, and certain non-fat dairy products.
 Their Purple plan has even more (300+) zero point options.
 With Green plan, you’ll need to track most of the things you consume except fruits and non-starchy vegetables.

 While I can’t say the exact calculations Weight Watchers uses to set points; calories, saturated fat, sugar, and protein are part of the equation.

 The general rule is the worse a food is for you (think high calories, fat, carbs with no nutritional value – essentially junk) the higher in point value it has.

 The theory behind their point system is that it encourages people to eat healthier foods that fill them up while limiting junk.

-Their point system has changed a lot throughout the years – it used to more closely resemble calorie counting in that you could still eat tons of junk and stay within your points, but the freestyle system is geared a lot more towards encouraging healthy foods.
+Their point system has changed a lot throughout the years – it used to more closely resemble calorie counting in that you could still eat tons of junk and stay within your points, but their SmartPoints system heavily penalizes foods with sugar and saturated fat.